UX design trends for 2023

 Finally, Sam McGraw sums up the need for mobile-first design:

 “Mobile-first design will be more important than ever, as most people access websites and applications through their mobile devices.
-Companies will need to optimize their digital products for mobile devices to ensure that customers have a seamless user experience.”
+Companies must optimize their digital products for mobile devices to ensure that customers have a seamless user experience.”

-A pretty good example of a mobile-first design I’ve come across in my daily life is Duolingo – the experience is seamless on all device I use, and no matter if I’m using a browser on a laptop or on mobile, or the mobile app.
+A pretty good example of a mobile-first design I’ve come across in my daily life is Lingopie – the experience is seamless on all devices I use, whether using a browser on a laptop or a mobile, or the mobile app.

 A not-so-great experience I regularly deal with is using D&D Beyond.
 There are a lot of clickable items close together when viewing on a mobile device.